top of page

 By: Fargo Bcn

-Becoming a volunteer teacher to the Sunday school has been one of the best experience I encountered at ICCK.
-Being with the children, story telling, greeting the happy faces of every parent who brings their child to the children fellowship is a joyful feeling!
-Truly a place where each child make friends and experience the love of God regardless of color, race and language each one has.
-Every child is free to "wonder" If God is black, white, yellow, red or brown.
+Becoming a volunteer teacher at the Sunday school has been one of the best experiences I encountered at ICCK.
+Being with the children, storytelling, and greeting the happy faces of every parent who brings their child to the children's fellowship is joyful!
+It is truly a place where each child makes friends and experiences the love of God regardless of color, race, and language each one has.
+Every child is free to "wonder" If God is black, white, yellow, red, or brown.

-Three years ago, starting a new life in Finland was not easy for me.
-I needed to start from ground to up.
-After few weeks of finding an international church that has English service, finally I found this multicultural congregation through the net.
-From my first Sunday visit I knew in my heart that it has become a home to me.
-A place I run to when I need a word of encouragement and when I need to feel safe and where I can call a family.
+Starting a new life in Finland took work for me three years ago.
+I needed to start from the ground up.
+After a few weeks of finding an international church that has English service, I finally found this multicultural congregation through the net.
+From my first Sunday visit, I knew it had become my home.
+A place I run to when I need a word of encouragement, when I need to feel safe, and where I can call a family.

 How do you describe this thing that pulls you into its web?
-The International Congregation of Christ the King- Tampere as most calls it, the ICCK.
-Many people who came the first time are encouraged to go back and become a part of the church family.
-Yes, many consider it their family-their home, their place of belonging every Sunday.
-Men, women, young and old, foreign students and children who speaks Finnish, Spanish, German, French, Dutch, Arabic, Tagalog, Portuguese, Korean, Chinese, African, Urdo, Hindi, English and many other languages gather each Sunday to celebrate their faith in Jesus Christ.
+The International Congregation of Christ the King- Tampere, as most call it, the ICCK.
+Many people who came the first time are encouraged to return and join the church family.
+Yes, many consider it their family home, their place of belonging every Sunday.
+Men, women, young and old, international students and children who speak Finnish, Spanish, German, French, Dutch, Arabic, Tagalog, Portuguese, Korean, Chinese, African, Urdu, Hindi, English, and many other languages gather each Sunday to celebrate their faith in Jesus Christ.
 More than twelve countries from around the world are represented.
-It´s almost like a mini United Nations.
+It's like a mini United Nations.
 And ¨united¨ really what they are.
-The political divisions that seem so troublesome around the world move to the background as people come together as ¨brother¨and ¨sisters¨ in the family called ICCK.
+The political divisions that seem so troublesome around the world move to the background as people come together as ¨ brothers ¨and ¨sisters¨ in the family called ICCK.

-When you´re away from home and your family, there are two things I think you miss the most- the food from home and hearing your mother tongue.
-ICCK is a truly home away from home where people will often get together to celebrate their food, their language and share God´s love.
-Truly grateful to belong in this multicultural congregation in Tampere.
+When you're away from home and your family, you miss two things the most- the food from home and hearing your mother tongue.
+ICCK is a true home away from home where people often get together to celebrate their food and language and share God's love.
+I am truly grateful to belong to this multicultural congregation in Tampere.

 Most of us are looking for answers to the meaning of life.
 Some of us have come to this country not by accident but for a reason.
-We may have visited to Lourdes, France to experience miracles.
-Some might have traveled to Tibet or China to see if the wise men in that mysterious place can shed some light on how to live and know inner peace.
-We may just be passing by as a tourist, coming to work, or to study in this country.
-ICCK for many is a journey.
+We may have visited Lourdes, France, to experience miracles.
+Some might have traveled to Tibet or China to see if the wise men in that mysterious place could shed some light on how to live and know inner peace.
+We may be passing by as tourists, coming to work or studying in this country.
+ICCK, for many, is a journey.
 We come from traditions that were important to our parents but seem to have little meaning to us.
-Not having the luxury of choosing our brand of religion from back home, we find ourselves drawn into this collection of people from all over the world that are also on a spiritual journey.
-People with different religious backgrounds but sharing the same understanding of God's boundless love.
-The International Congregation of Christ the King- it´s about family, it´s about home, it´s about a journey, but most importantly it´s about God.
+Not having the luxury of choosing our brand of religion from back home, we find ourselves drawn into this collection of people from all over the world who are also on a spiritual journey.
+People with different religious backgrounds share the same understanding of God's boundless love.
+The International Congregation of Christ the King is about family, home, and a journey, but most importantly, it's about God.

 Authentic Hope